 Lots of people were upset in February by a sudden but temporary switch in policy by the DVLA on drivers with Autistic Spectrum Disorder (ASD).

-Although the information changed for a couple of weeks, the long-standing guidance is that you only have to declare an ASD diagnosis to the DVLA (or DVA in Northern Ireland) if it affects your ability to drive safely.
+Thankfully, the information changed back after a couple of weeks.
+The long-standing guidance is that you only have to declare an ASD diagnosis to the DVLA (or DVA in Northern Ireland) if it affects your ability to drive safely.

 For people with ASD and their families, the sudden attention on the issue raised lots of questions about how someone’s driving, or their ability to learn to drive, could be affected.